datamove/autolab-oneclick/README.md

 # Autolab OneClick Installation

-This is a customized installer for CMU DL "passing together" course.
+This is a customized installer for CMU DL "passing together" course (https://dlcmu.datagym.ru/).
 The idea is to make it very simple for users to join.
-Users can only sing in using github oauth,and then automatically subscribed to the only course: CMUDL.
-There is no need in sign-upda, confimation email, password changes etc.
+Users can only sign in using Github OAuth,and then automatically subscribed to the only course: CMUDL.
+There is no need in sign-ups, confimation email, password changes etc.

 ## Differences in installer